 And it is Stead’s emphasis on patient care and training that the societies honor:

 “Dr. Stead was arguably the most influential chair at Duke, and his legacy was training residents,” Zaas said.
 “We felt his emphasis on patient care and training was a legacy for residents to continue to aspire to.”

 Learn more about Duke Internal Medicine’s Stead Societies:

-Society events and projects: In addition to mentoring, social gatherings and occasional trips to Hanging Rock State Park, Kempner Society organizes the annual Stead Tread 5K walk/run.
+Society events and projects: In addition to mentoring, social gatherings and occasional trips to Hanging Rock State Park, Greenfield Society (formerly called Kempner Society) organizes the annual Stead Tread 5K walk/run.
 Since the first Stead Tread in 2012, Kempner Society has raised more than $25,000 for Lincoln Community Health Center.

 The Kerby Society is named for Grace Kerby, MD, the Department of Medicine’s first female chief resident (1948) who went on to become the first female professor of medicine and the first female Division Chief (Rheumatology).
 Dr. Kerby began her career as a microbiologist at Johns Hopkins University, where she was the head of the clinical bacteriology lab before entering medical school at Duke at age 31.
 She graduated first in her class and, as a faculty member, Kerby was best known for overseeing the residency program.
 Kerby also ran the fluorescent antinuclear antibody lab, co-founded the arthritis clinic and pioneered trial collaborations between Duke and industries in the evolving Research Triangle Park.